wernerd/gstzrtp/README.md

     cmake ..

-Just call `make` as usual to build the shared library for the plugin. `cmake` places this library in the `src` subdirectory und us can use it, for example with gst-launch:
+Just call `make` as usual to build the shared library for the plugin. `cmake` places this library in the `build/src` subdirectory und us can use it, for example with gst-launch:

     gst-launch --gst-plugin-path=/your/path/gstZrtp/build/src ...

 ## Some documentation

-The ZRTP sources contain a lot of documentation, the _zrtpfilter_ plugin will have it also once it is in a more stable state and the interface to applications is defined.
-Stay tuned.
+The _zrtpfilter_ plugin contains gtkdoc compliant documentation.
+To create the documentation change to the `doc` directory and run the shell script `generateDoc.sh`.
+The `cmake` call (see above) generates this script and you can use it after you built the plugin.
+As usualy gtkdoc places the documentation in the `html` subdrirectory.
+Use your browser and open the _index.html_ file.

+## Demo programs and sources

+The `demo` directory contains some programs that show how to use _zrtpfilter_ in various configurations.